janaSunrise/solidity-template/README.md

 - Solhint, Prettier.
 For linting and formatting of the code.
 - Gas reporter.
 For reporting gas usage of the smart contracts during testing.
 - Typechain.
 For generating type definitions for the smart contracts.
+- Slither.
+For static analysis of the smart contracts for optimizations and possible vulnerabilities.

 ## 👇 Pre-requisites